Updated: 4 days ago

 14. Remove the rolls from the oven.

-15. Spoon half of your frosting into a large microwave safe measuring cup (I use a large glass one with a pouring spout) and microwave for 30-45 seconds until it reaches a pourable consistency.
+15. Spoon half of your frosting onto warm buns so it melts into the crevices.
+Alternately, you can turn this frosting into more of a glaze by spooning into a large microwave safe measuring cup (I use a large glass one with a pouring spout) and microwave for 30-45 seconds until it reaches a pourable consistency, then pour evenly over rolls.